Cory Aston

-Aston has previously played for the Sheffield Eagles in the Kingstone Press Championship.
-He moved to the Leeds Rhinos ahead of the 2017 Super League season, and played on loan for Featherstone Rovers and the Bradford Bulls in the Kingstone Press Championship.
-A move to the Castleford Tigers (Heritage № 991) saw his 2018 debut in the Super League, but also loans to his former club Sheffield in the Betfred Championship and the Newcastle Thunder during the 2019 Betfred League 1 season.
+Aston has previously played for the Sheffield Eagles in the Championship.
+He moved to the Leeds Rhinos ahead of the 2017 Super League season, and played on loan for Featherstone Rovers and the Bradford Bulls in the Championship.
+A move to the Castleford Tigers saw his 2018 debut in the Super League, but also loans to his former club Sheffield in the Championship and the Newcastle Thunder during the 2019 League 1 season.

 Background

 Aston was born in Sheffield, Yorkshire, England.

 Aston is the son of Sheffield Eagles head coach Mark Aston.

 Career

 Sheffield Eagles

 He graduated from the Eagles' academy and made his début in 2013 after signing a five-year deal.
 He went on to play a total of 61 games for the Eagles, scoring 308 points in the process.

 Leeds Rhinos

 Having struggled on and off the pitch in 2016, Sheffield sold Aston to Super League side Leeds Rhinos for £75,000 on a three-year deal, beating off the likes of Wigan and Warrington for his signature.
 Aston signed a 2-year deal with the Rhinos, the plan was for him to provide cover for Danny McGuire.
 Aston did not make a single appearance for Leeds in 2017, as he spent most of the season on loan at Featherstone and then Bradford.
 Ahead of the 2018 season, Aston was released by the Rhinos.